xbgmsharp/piwigo-cdnplus/README.md

 piwigo-cdnplus
 ==============

-Piwigo-cdnplus is a [plugin](http://piwigo.org/ext/extension_view.php?eid=788) for the [Piwigo](http://piwigo.org/) web gallery that allows allows an easy integration with a Content Delivery Network (CDN) for your gallery.
+Piwigo-cdnplus is a [plugin](http://piwigo.org/ext/extension_view.php?eid=788) for the [Piwigo](http://piwigo.org/) web gallery that allows an easy integration with a Content Delivery Network (CDN) for your gallery.

 Installation
 ------------